-Each student who is failing or close to failing will receive a notice and take home at the end of the third week of each six-weeks period.
+Each student who is failing or close to failing will receive a notice and take during the fourth and seventh weeks of each nine-week period.
 Parent conferences will be arranged when a student continuously fails to show progress.

 Honor Roll Policy